Janie Takeda: Professional

 Takeda was drafted 26th overall by the Dallas Charge in the 2015 NPF Draft, but chose to take her career towards Team USA.

 Team USA

 Takeda has been a member of the United States women's national softball team for four years and chose to roster for Team USA over the Dallas Charge.
 She represented Team USA in the World Cup of Softball during the summer of 2018.
 She represented the Team USA at the 2020 Summer Olympics and won a silver medal.
 Takeda had four hits and drove in a run for Team USA.
 She had two of her hits during the gold medal game that Team USA lost to Team Japan 2–0.

 Personal life

 Takeda is married to professional baseball pitcher Jake Reed.

+Janie Reed, along with her husband Jake Reed, own and operate The Clubhouse Diamond Training Facility "San Diego's only 24/7 Batting Cage Facility" in El Cajon, CA.